-Each staff member had the opportunity to create a one-of-a-kind ornament, with their name on the front, to be placed on the staff trim-a-tree out in the zoo for all guests to see during the holiday season.
+Each staff member had the opportunity to create a one-of-a-kind ornament to be placed on the staff trim-a-tree for all guests to see during the holiday season.
 It was a fun staff enrichment activity.
+Also, a holiday luncheon and special Wonderland of Lights night was held for staff.